 Skeptic: “But why doesn’t God try something like this in order to reform people?”

 Well, God is seeking to reform people.
 The time of reformation is called...LIFE.

 For the lifetime of the individual, God’s Spirit patiently (2 Peter 3:9)...

-When they finally die, the reformation process is over.
+When the person finally dies, the reformation process is over.
 Those in Hell will be those who are unreformable.

-A ninth objection that has been raised against the Bible's teaching regarding Hell is this:
+A eighth objection that has been raised against the Bible's teaching regarding Hell is this:

-Some critics of Christianity believe that eternity in Hell is unfair because they imagine that your ordinary unbeliever is going to get the same punishment as someone like Adolph Hitler or Joseph Stalin (evil men who were responsible for the murder of millions of people).
+Some critics of Christianity believe Hell is unjust because they believe the Bible indicates that “decent” human beings who “simply reject Jesus” are going to get the same punishment as people like Adolph Hitler or Joseph Stalin (evil men who were responsible for the murder of millions of people).

-Well, the person who raises this objection has overlooked or misunderstood what the Bible actually teaches regarding Hell.
+Well, the person who thinks that the Bible teaches this, has misunderstood what the Bible actually says.
 God is not going to indiscriminately (i.e., randomly without careful judgment) send the unrepentant to Hell to suffer the exact same judgment.

 Revelation 20:11-15 says that every unsaved person is going to be resurrected to stand before God at a “great white throne” to be judged for every one of their deeds before they are sentenced.